MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 Extract and process moving load results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here we extract only the moving load case and process its results.
+Here we extract the moving load case and process the :ref:`moving load results`.

 .. code-block:: python